State Representative Robin Comey was elected in 2018 to serve the citizens of Connecticut’s 102nd House District in Branford.

 During her first legislative session, she championed legislation to increase access to life-saving epinephrine in public places including theme parks, restaurants, day care centers, and overnight camps.
 Connecticut now joins 33 other states and the District of Columbia that have already passed similar legislation allowing public venues to maintain an epinephrine auto injector supply for anyone having a life-threatening allergic reaction.

-As a local advocate, she is known for efforts to enact programs and policies that support children and education.
 She was inducted into the 2019 Branford Education Hall of Fame for her tireless efforts in improving education in Branford.

 She worked, alongside other advocates, to make Branford the first school district in Connecticut to effectively institute food allergies policy and management which became the model for state-wide legislation that passed in the Spring of 2017.